futurestackintel/phantomstack/Phantom stack/README.md

 - **Analyst Mode** — Structured professional security report.
 For IT managers and founders.
 - **Operator Mode** — Raw technical data with CVE references.
 For penetration testers and researchers.

+After every scan, a **Scan Chat** feature appears below the report — ask Claude any question about the results in plain language and get a direct answer grounded in the scan data.

 ---

 ## Supported Targets